 Yes, this campaign is not segmented but it doesn’t assume anything about the reader and allows them to decide for themselves and choose gifts according to their relationship situation — it cares more about customers than “treat her/him” emails.

-Which kind of segmentation can you still use without becoming exclusive?
+How can you segment without excluding people?
 Here are some ideas:

 Sure, there are no magic words that’ll make your readers open an email and take the desired action.
-We strongly suggest running A/B tests on your subject lines for maximal efficiency.
+We strongly suggest running A/B tests on your subject lines for maximum impact.
 But even testing won’t work if both your variants are not that good.

 For your inspiration, we picked some great Valentine’s Day subject line ideas from real campaigns on Milled.